What does executive functions mean? What is an executive function anyway? Is it what a CEO does behind their desk? No. Definitely not!

 The problem is a family issue.
 It’s not just one kid’s issue.
 It’s every one’s.
 It’s not the kids’ fault that they struggle with managing their mornings.
 It’s no ones fault.
 It’s simply that their brain isn’t fully developed to manage all the details of getting out of bed on time and ready for school.
 They need strategies and so do their parents.

-That’s where an executive function coach or instructor comes in.
+That’s where an executive function coach comes in.
 With just a few weekly sessions, the whole family system can improve it’s functioning.
 Everyone benefits and success is seen for all.